emanuelefaja/guide2life/start/introduction.md

 ## A Philosophy of Life

 Having a meaningful life means having a grand goal for living.
-This grand goal serves as the foundation of a well-developed philosophy of life, guiding our choices, actions, and priorities (Irvine, 2009).
-It is about understanding what we want _out_ of life, rather than merely what we want _in_ life.
+This grand goal serves as the foundation of a well-developed philosophy of life, guiding our choices, actions, and priorities.
+It is about understanding what we want _out_ of life, rather than merely what we want _in_ life. [^1]

 ![](../images/lifereflections.webp)